-With the understanding that the transfer of Japan’s advanced energy-saving technologies overseas can be one of the most effective ways to globally reduce CO2 emissions, NSSMC is participating in many energy-saving and environmental initiatives in Japan and overseas.
-For example, we work with the World Steel Association and directly with countries such as China, and India.
+With the understanding that the transfer of Japan’s advanced energy-saving technologies overseas can be one of the most effective ways to globally reduce CO2 emissions, Nippon Steel & Sumitomo Metal Corporation (NSSMC) is participating in many energy-saving and environmental initiatives in Japan and overseas.
+For example, we work with the World Steel Association and directly with countries such as China and India.

 Contribute to reduction of CO2 emission on a worldwide scale

 1.Joint meetings of public and private steel-related parties

-Overseas steel industry’s CO2 emission reduction effects by introducing Japan’s energy-saving equipment (accumulated up to fiscal 2014, JISF)
+Overseas steel industry’s CO2 emission reduction effects by introducing Japan’s energy-saving equipment (accumulated up to fiscal 2016, JISF)

 The NSSMC Group’s technologies significantly contribute to overcome the environmental challenges of many countries throughout the world.

 We are cooperating in energy-saving and other environmental initiatives in China, India, and elsewhere in the world, in the belief that the international technical transfer of our superior energy-saving technologies is highly effective in reducing CO2 emissions and in other environmental countermeasures undertaken on a global scale.
 In India, especially, we are participating in a feasibility study for project that would be part of the joint crediting mechanism (JCM), an international technology-centered program initiated by the Japanese government.

 Japanese steel industry’s energy-saving technologies are spreading globally (units installed in numbers)